bitovi/academy/src/technology-consulting/5-communication.md

 Tips and techniques:

 - **Focus on essential information:** Include only what the reader needs to understand and act.
-- **Use concise language and short sentences:** Keep sentences to 15–20 words and eliminate filler words like “very,” “just,” or “in order to.”
+- **Use concise language and short sentences:** Keep sentences to 15–20 words and eliminate filler words and phrases like “very,” “just,” or “in order to.”
 - **Avoid redundancy:** Simplify phrases to remove unnecessary repetition without losing meaning.
 - **Edit for clarity and brevity:** Review your writing critically to shorten it while retaining key points and ensuring it’s direct and clear.
 - **Use bullet points or lists:** Instead of a dense paragraph, a more readable list.